parfor-LoopsThe body of a parfor-loop or spmd block

 Examples of other actions or functions that violate transparency

-in a parfor
+in a parfor-loop include:

-, and assignin
+evalc, evalin, and assignin with

-argument specified as 'caller'
+the workspace argument specified as 'caller'

-, unless the output of load
+save and load, unless the output of load is

 assigned to a variable